tidiview/francois-vidit.com/user/sites/docs/pages/01.home/02.versailles/01.palais/01.hercule/01.hercule_1/page_in_pages.en.md

 !!!!
 In order to facilitate the comprehension of the text, links have been established between it and the parts of the work designated: a click on the word refers to the part of the work represented and also reversely, a click on a part of the work refers to the word of the text in reference.

-!!!!
-About the display of the perimeter in the Browser:
+!!!! to display the perimeter in your browser:
 !!!! : It is possible to reveal the perimeter of the part of the image designated in the text using to read this page a browser based on Chrome.
 However, as Chrome contains a tracker and reports all your browsing to the Google company, we advise you to use the excellent browser [SRWare Iron][3] based on Chrome but which do not contain the tracker component.
+For android based mobiles, the SRWare Iron application can be found [here...][6].

 <br>